 I love how much wood this bad boy holds!
-I was considering adding lockable hinges on the inside to keep the lid from slamming down, but it doesn’t seem necessary.
+I was considering adding lockable hinges on the inside to keep the lid from slamming down, but it doesn’t seem necessary for our use.
 I would probably invest in a pair if this were a toy box where little fingers would be, though.

 Matt has already requested a handle be added to the top to make opening and closing the lid easier.
 I was thinking a leather strap might look nice.
 Thoughts?

 I love that it’s also now another place for me to style throw pillows!
 (I may or may not have a throw-pillow related-problem…)

 And while we’re at it, why don’t we go ahead and throw a plant on there as well?

 This is such a step up from the old metal eyesore we were using and I love how functional and versatile it is.

 Obviously it will be hard to keep things “styled” on top of it during the winter when we’re constantly opening and closing it, but for the other three weeks of the year (ha!) it’s the perfect place for some pretty decor, in my humble opinion.